-Our work is focussed on buildings owned by the Victorian government and includes: offices, hospitals, train stations, community centres, prisons and TAFEs.
+Our work is focused on buildings owned by the Victorian Government, including offices, hospitals, train stations, community centres, prisons and TAFEs.

 Infrastructure such as fences, bridges and pipes are outside this scope.
 Also outside our scope are premises that are leased or sub-leased to tenants by the Director of Housing.

-Public schools fall under the remit of the Victorian School Building Authority (VSBA) which has already conducted a full statewide audit of 1,712 government school sites.
-The VSBA found high risk asbestos at 497 schools and by March 2016 had removed it all.
+Public schools fall under the remit of the Victorian School Building Authority (VSBA) which has conducted a full statewide audit of 1,712 government school sites.
+The VSBA found high-risk asbestos at 497 schools and, by March 2016, had removed it all.
 Asbestos that may pose a future risk has also been removed from 396 schools.
 For further information, see the VSBA website(opens in a new window).

-If any part of your work is in area which has asbestos that could be disturbed your employer must implement controls to eliminate the risk of exposure, so far as is reasonably practicable.
+If any part of your work is in an area that has asbestos that could be disturbed, your employer must implement controls to eliminate the risk of exposure, so far as is reasonably practicable.
 An employer must make a workplace asbestos register readily accessible to employees and is required to advise them of any proposed asbestos removal work.